ucrcsedept/course-support/learning_modules/vscode/key-based-login/README.md

 Enter file in which to save the key [your path here]:
 ```

-**Do not put a custom name**, and just press `Enter`.
+**Do not put a custom name**, and just press `Enter` which will give your file a default name.
 If you want a custom name, you will have to modify the command used later on slightly, so press `Enter` if you simply wish to copy and paste the command.

 Now, you will be prompted with this: